MicrosoftDocs/azure-devops-docs/docs/setup-admin/tfs/admin/split-team-project-collection.md

 After you delete projects, you must move the reports that the split collection uses into a different folder, and you must delete them from the original folder.

->**Important:**
+> [!IMPORTANT]
->The report folders exist in both locations.
+> The report folders exist in both locations.
 Make sure that you move all reports appropriately before you delete any report folders.

 ### To split reports into separate folders